Monday, May 11, 2015

 It never happened.
 Instead, the story turned out to be one of positive enlightenment, where a kid who’d taken his pop for granted learns that Dad really is a principled unsung hero, and begins to aspire to the everyday greatness that will be required of him as the son of such a man.

 These days when I think of “Newark Job,” I remember the hope and pride the author meant me to feel.
 But I can revive all too easily the gut fear of my initial assumptions.
 Who is responsible for them?
 In this case, surely not the author.
-As Sam Llewellyn once wrote, “Oney fleas in ere is wot you brot with you!”
+To repeat the protest of the landlady of a Greater London bed and breakfast, “Oney fleas in ere is wot you brot with you!”*

 You can probably guess where I come down on it.
 Assuming, of course, that the writer doesn’t open with an unintended knock-knock joke.